 When we transfer 8mm movies to DVD they are silent.
 Super-8 film may have sound.
 You may want to consider adding a sound track to the home movie.
 This optional service is available at Digital Pickle.

-After your film is digitized we edit out leaders and blank spots and perform a detailed quality check.
+After your film is digitized we perform a detailed quality check.
 We then burn to high quality DVD-R discs that are compatible with almost all DVD players.

-By default we set up your DVD for auto-play and we install a chapter point at the beginning of each reel so you can quickly advance or retreat to any point in the movie.
+By default we set up your DVD for auto-play and we install regular time-incremented chapter points at the so you can quickly advance or retreat to any point in the movie.
 A single DVD disc holds up to 2 hours of video, which equals about 1600' of 8mm film transfer or 3200' of 16mm film.

 We do not install any copyright protection, so you are free to make copies of your DVD.

 If you plan to do any serious editing it is best to use full quality digital video files ("uncompressed" AVI or QuickTime).
-We can provide these files on mini-DV, DVD-ROM, or better yet an external hard drive.
+We can provide these files on an external hard drive you would provide us.
 Note that uncompressed files occupy about 15GB per hour of video at the default bit rate of 4Mb/s and resolution of 720x480.

 Even if you don't have immediate plans to edit your video we recommend that you preserve an uncompressed master copy of your film.
-It will be invaluable in the future.
+It will be invaluable in the future - call us today to add a digital file to your film transfer order or to find out more about our process.

 ![]() |